platformatic/platformatic/docs/learn/overview.md

 Understand key terms and concepts with our [Glossary](./glossary.md).

 ## Video Tutorials
-Watch our [Youtube channel](https://www.youtube.com/@platformatic) for Platformatic and Fastify tutorials.
+Watch our [YouTube channel](https://www.youtube.com/@platformatic) for Platformatic and Fastify tutorials.

 <Issues />